 Dr. J. Blair Blackburn became the University's thirteenth president effective June 2015.
 Dr. Blackburn came to ETBU from Dallas Baptist University after serving twenty years in various administrative positions including Executive Vice President.
 Dr. Blackburn has led the university in the establishment of several new degrees including the Master of Education in College and University Leadership, the Master of Science in Kinesiology, and the Master of Arts in Strategic Communication.
-Under his leadership, the University has established a campus-wide prayer ministry and made significant improvements to residential, academic, and athletic facilities, including the addition of the University Park Row Houses, the Oaks on Grove Townhomes, the ETBU Tiger Softball Clubhouse, the School of Nursing at The Marshall Grand, Synergy Park, the Great Commission Center, and Billy & Winky Foote Hall at Tiger Yard.
+Under his leadership, the University has established a campus-wide prayer ministry and made significant improvements to residential, academic, and athletic facilities, including the addition of the University Park Row Houses, the Oaks on Grove Townhomes, the ETBU Tiger Softball Clubhouse, and the School of Nursing at The Marshall Grand.